Person fatally shot by Las Vegas police during traffic stop

 A Las Vegas police gang detective shot and killed a person Wednesday night during a traffic stop northeast of the valley.

-The Metropolitan Police Department said the detective was in an unmarked police vehicle and observed a vehicle driving “erratically” on northbound Interstate 15 around 9 p.m.
-The detective followed the vehicle as it exited onto Apex Road and headed west, police said.
+The Metropolitan Police Department said about 8:40 p.m., the detective was in an unmarked police car and saw a vehicle driving “erratically” on northbound Interstate 15 near Cheyenne Avenue.
+The detective followed the vehicle and requested a marked patrol car to perform a vehicle stop.

+The detective in the unmarked vehicle followed the car into the far northeast valley, where it pulled off the highway and onto Apex Road, police said.

 Here is the scene as media can see of an “officer-involved” shooting tonight.
 No details at all.
 I am at Apex Road west of I-15.
 LVMPD says there will be a news briefing. pic.twitter.com/WU45tb9d2O